 You never know what's around the corner.
 My husband died at 47, my daughter died at 12 - my retirement age is 67 and my pension is terrible.
 So it's all about now - about today.
 What am I going to do today?
 And I don't mean throwing my money around, or leading a flashy life - I mean making the most of every minute.
 I had the time of my life in Australia, and every woman deserves that.

 Faye and her son Zach, reunited after the trip

-Faye Smith is the founder and Managing Director of Sheffield-based Marketing and PR consultancy Keep Your Fork.
-She’s proudly “Sheffield born and bred”, and volunteer mentors several charity chief executives and university interns.
+Faye Smith is the founder and Managing Director of Sheffield-based Marketing and PR consultancy Keep Your Fork (opens in new tab).
+She's proudly "Sheffield born and bred", and volunteer mentors several charity chief executives and university interns.

 Full Moon February 2023 in Leo is lighting up major relationship drama for these signs

 Your Full Moon February 2023 horoscope for this fierce and feisty Full Moon which could spell trouble in paradise - so be prepared!